TimmaLabs/NetsExample/docs/deployment-checklist.md

 You can check the terminal for updates via Timma (skip to step 3.), or directly over the Ethernet cable (preferred alternative):

-  1. If you wish to do the update over the Ethernet cable, first ensure the Ethernet cable is connected and [the terminal settings are set accordingly](#how-do-i-connect-the-payment-terminal-directly-to-nets-over-ethernet)
+  1. If you wish to do the update over the Ethernet cable, first ensure the Ethernet cable is connected to the payment terminal and that [the terminal settings are set accordingly](#how-do-i-connect-the-payment-terminal-directly-to-nets-over-ethernet)
   2. [Check/update the payment terminal software](#how-do-i-updatecheck-the-version-of-the-payment-terminal-software)
   3. It should take ~5 minutes for the terminal to complete the update